• Michael Bermingham Chief Business Officer

-Michael Birmingham, Chief Business Officer at Nium
+Michael Bermingham, Chief Business Officer at Nium

 In 1969, humans landed on the moon.
 A journey that is almost 400,000 kilometers requiring a marvel of coordination in space travel.
 But did you know that four years before this, Japan developed the world’s first real-time payments (RTP) system?